GSA/digitalgov.gov/content/posts/2016-07-21-confirming-the-cancellation-a-vha-ab-testing-quick-study.md

 ---
+url: /2016/07/21/confirming-the-cancellation-a-vha-ab-testing-quick-study/
 date: 2016-07-21 10:00:48 -0400
-title: 'Confirming the Cancellation\: A VHA A/B Testing Quick Study'
+title: 'Confirming the Cancellation: A VHA A/B Testing Quick Study'
-summary: 'Summary\: Clinicians using electronic health record (EHR) systems to make requests for patients need an intuitive, but safe, method of confirming that they want to cancel a started function or form.
+summary: 'Summary: Clinicians using electronic health record (EHR) systems to make requests for patients need an intuitive, but safe, method of confirming that they want to cancel a started function or form.
 Recently, Veterans Health Administration (VHA) developers asked Human Factors Engineering (HFE) to assess a concern that a confirmation dialog in the EHR contained unclear'
-authors: [abigail-noonan]
+authors:
+  - abigail-noonan
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - A/B testing